-Employees whose assigned work shift includes the hours between 6_pm and 11_pm, (and who works a minimum of four (4) hours between 6_pm and 11_pm) shall be paid a shift differential premium of five percent (5%) per hour above the regular rate of pay for all hours worked during the assigned shift.
-Any unit member whose assigned shift includes the hours between 11_pm and 5_am, (and who works a minimum of four (4) hours between 11_pm and 5_am) shall be paid a shift differential premium of ten percent (10%) per hour above the regular rate of pay for all hours worked during the assigned shift includes the regular rate of pay for all shift differential premium of ten percent (10%) per hour above the regular rate of pay for all hours worked during the assigned shift.
+Employees whose assigned work shift includes the hours between 6 pm and 11 pm, (and who work a minimum of four (4) hours between 6 pm and 11 pm) shall be paid a shift differential premium of five percent (5%) per hour above the regular rate of pay for all hours worked during the assigned shift.
+Any unit member whose assigned shift includes the hours between 11 pm and 5 am, (and who works a minimum of four (4) hours between 11 pm and 5 am) shall be paid a shift differential premium of ten percent (10%) per hour above the regular rate of pay for all hours worked during the assigned shift.